 Albanians are well aware that films such as Taken portray them in a bad light, and it doesn’t help that lots of Albanians living in the Netherlands, the USA and the UK are indeed often involved in people, drugs and arms trafficking.
 Frustrated by the fact that the whole world sees them as gangsters, Albanians are eager to show tourists in Albania that they are not like this, and this desire to change public perception of them just makes them even more hospitable.

-While it may be the case that your local drug dealer in your home country is Albanian, this could not be further from what Albanian people in Albania are like.
+While it may be the case that your local drug dealer is Albanian, this could not be further from what Albanian people in Albania are like.
 In Albania, middle aged men are more likely to be playing dominos or tending to their goats than trafficking girls for sex, and if you’re still not convinced then ask yourself this: what would the Albanian mafia gain from being in Albania?
 The Albanian mafia is where the money is, and that sure isn’t Albania.

 5. Albania has the best beaches in Europe